We are Schools Financial Credit Union

 Douglas brings a strong financial background, having been an auditor for Coopers & Lybrand for three years, an operations control manager at Los Rios Community College District for three years and the owner of a CPA firm for 32 years.

 Chairman, Supervisory Committee

-Greg began volunteering at Schools Financial as a Member-at-Large in 1997, was elected to the Supervisory Committee in 2005, to Secretary of the Committee in 2008 and Chairman in 2010.
+Greg began volunteering at Schools Financial as a Member-at-Large in 1997, and was elected to the Supervisory Committee in 2005.
 He earned his Bachelor of Science degree from the University of San Francisco.
 For his extensive coursework in the Credit Union National Association’s Volunteers Achievement Program, he was recognized with the Dora Maxwell Award, the program’s highest honor.
 Further training enabled him to earn his Certified Credit Union Volunteer designation.
 Greg is a veteran of the USAF, the Oakland Police Department, and has been an entrepreneur.
-He has been an owner of land development, home building and real estate brokerage companies, plus a used vehicle dealership and a 160-seat restaurant.
+He has been an owner of land development, home building and real estate brokerage companies, plus a 160-seat restaurant.
 Greg is also a private pilot and within the EAA Young Eagles program has voluntarily flown over 100 youths ages 8–17 enabling them to experience the Spirit of Aviation.TM

 Secretary, Supervisory Committee